oetterer/BootstrapComponents/docs/bs3/installation-configuration.md

 Note that getting the extension manually from GitHub leaves you with the must current version of the extension.

-## Loading

-You need to add the following to your `LocalSettings.php` file, no matter whether you installed the extension via composer or manually:
+Finally, you need to add the following to your `LocalSettings.php` file:

 ```
 wfLoadExtension( 'BootstrapComponents' );
 ```

-Check your wiki's Version special page to verify, that the extension is loaded.

 ## Configuration
 You can change some of the behaviour of this extension with the